KubeRocketCI/docs/versioned_docs/version-3.14/operator-guide/microsoft-entra/oauth2-proxy-authentication.md

 - A forked copy of the [edp-cluster-add-ons](https://github.com/epam/edp-cluster-add-ons) repository is created.
 - (Optional) [External Secrets Operator](../secrets-management/install-external-secrets-operator.md) is installed.

-## Configuring Microsoft Entra Application
+## Registering the OAuth2-Proxy Application in Microsoft Entra

 To configure Microsoft Entra as the Identity Provider for the OAuth2-proxy, it is necessary to create and configure an Application in the Microsoft Entra Admin Center: